gSchool/ada-2-ruby-on-rails/intro-to-rails-6/creating-an-api.md

 ## Learning Goals

-Students should be able to...
+By the end of this lesson we should be able to...

 - Develop a Rails API to provide CRUD functionality
 - Use HTTP status codes to communicate outcomes